dbt-labs/docs.getdbt.com/website/docs/docs/dbt-cloud/using-dbt-cloud/cloud-environment-variables.md

 :::

-:::info Changing environment variables mid-session in the IDE If you change the value of an environment variable mid-session while using the IDE, you may have to refresh the IDE for the change to take affect.
+:::info Changing environment variables mid-session in the IDE If you change the value of an environment variable mid-session while using the IDE, you may have to refresh the IDE for the change to take effect.
 :::

 To refresh the IDE mid-development, click on either the green 'ready' signal or the red 'compilation error' message at the bottom right corner of the IDE.
 A new modal will pop up, and you should select the Refresh IDE button.
 This will load your environment variables values into your development environment.